 An additional proposal is to suspend the effects of any current condition on a Premises Licence that relates to recorded music between 08:00 and 23:00, to mirror the provision for Live Music conditions brought in by the 2012 Act.

-In proposing further deregulation, the Government states it wishes to remove bureaucracy and cost from community entertainment activities and to encourage community participation in cultural and sporting events.
+In proposing further deregulation of entertainment licensing, the Government states it wishes to remove bureaucracy and cost from community entertainment activities and to encourage community participation in cultural and sporting events.

 They are also wishing to remove burdens from small and medium-sized businesses such as pubs and hotels so they can offer additional activities and diversify.